 The academic field of organizational leadership is interdisciplinary in nature and ties heavily into a number of career paths.
-Technically, organizational leadership is an arm of business administration which emphasizes such relevant skill building topics as communications, professional development, human resources (HR), social responsibility and ethics, behavioral science, corporate management, among many others.
-This advanced degree pathway is considered an alternative to an MBA (masters in business administration), with some particular nuances.
-A masters in business administration is more akin to analytic approaches to corporate and financial leadership.
+Technically, organizational leadership is an arm of business administration that emphasizes such relevant skill-building topics as communications, professional development, human resources (HR), social responsibility and ethics, behavioral science, corporate management, among many others.
+This advanced degree pathway is considered an alternative to an MBA (master’s in business administration), with some particular nuances.
+A master’s in business administration is more akin to analytic approaches to corporate and financial leadership.
 Some people choose to get a certificate in organizational leadership to achieve more topical related skills.
 It also has a heavier emphasis on economics than an organizational leadership program does.
-Organizational leadership master’s degrees are in service to skills building ways to improve the flow of an organization.
-Graduates from similar programs will have the skills to lead organizations with the ability to navigate difficult impasses in communication, interpersonal conflict, creating healthy work environments, creativity, and helping organizations survive large scale transitions.
+Organizational leadership master’s degrees are in service to skills-building ways to improve the flow of an organization.
+Graduates from similar programs will have the skills to lead organizations with the ability to navigate difficult impasses in communication, interpersonal conflict, create healthy work environments, creativity, and help organizations survive large-scale transitions.

-In addition, many of the skills covered in masters degree programs in organizational leadership include some level of technological expertise including IT, ethics and the law, project management, business skills including analytics and sometimes a financial component.
+In addition, many of the skills covered in master’s degree programs in organizational leadership include some level of technical expertise including IT, ethics and the law, project management, business skills including analytics, and sometimes a financial component.
 Such programs often have a capstone or culminating project requirement that brings the coursework to a close.
-Many of the masters programs in organizational leadership are delivered online by utilizing flexible online learning formats, and therefore, students are often able to work their way up in the same organization while they complete their studies.
+Many of the master’s programs in organizational leadership are delivered online by utilizing flexible online learning formats, and therefore, students are often able to work their way up in the same organization while they complete their studies.
 In other words, many programs are flexible enough to continue working while moving through their coursework.
 In some cases, students continue to grow at an organization where they already have connections and experience.

 Masters of Organizational Leadership Jobs